 Mix Dough:

 - In a large mixing bowl, add all the ingredients.
 Mix well until everything is incorporated.
-It will be shaggy and a little sticky.
+It will be shaggy and sticky.
 That's okay!
 Cover with a shower cap or plastic wrap.
-Let sit on the counter for 10-12 hours.
+Let sit on the counter for 30 minutes.

 To Make the Pizza: